Out-of-Sync

 Out-of-Sync is a 1995 American crime drama film featuring LL Cool J in his first starring role.
-The film was directed by Debbie Allen and co-starred Victoria Dillard, Tim Reid and Howard Hesseman.
+Directed by Debbie Allen, the movie co-starred Victoria Dillard, Tim Reid and Howard Hesseman.

 Plot

 Jason St. Julian (LL Cool J), a talented yet troubled DJ with a gambling problem.
 As Jason is sleeping, Crash (Gene Anthony Ray) and Nut (Mark Venturini) break into his apartment to collect a debt.
 Since Jason doesn't have the money, he gets a week to repay it.
 One night while DJing an underground party, Jason runs into Danny Simon (Ramy Zada) and his girlfriend Monica (Victoria Dillard), Danny tries to convince Jason to DJ at his club, but he refuses to do so because of Danny was responsible for sending Jason to jail.

 Moments later, the party is broken up by the police, and Jason is arrested for his part.
 While being interrogated, Jason meets Marcus Caldwell (Howard Hesseman), a crooked cop, who blackmails him into DJing for Danny.
 While at Danny's club, Jason begins to flirt with Monica.
 Danny sees this, and he threatens to harm Jason if he so much as breathes on her.
 Jason and Monica, now a couple, devise a plan by stealing $400,000 from Danny by making it look like a robbery.
 While holding onto the money, Jason meets Monica at a motel.
 They celebrate by drinking champagne and throwing the money in the air and making love.

 As Jason is sleeping, Monica takes the money and flies off to Cancun.
 Caldwell goes to Jason's room and berates him for letting Monica take the money as she went to the police and told what actually happened.
 Caldwell tells Jason to get the money back or else.
 As Jason tries to find Monica, Danny kills Monica's sister and while Jason goes to his apartment, Danny's goons follow him there.
 While getting info about Monica, Jason's friend Frank (Aries Spears) offers to go to Jason's apartment to get the "stash".